rphair/frankenwallet/docs/install/internal.md

 ➤ Once the device is built, no modifications to the host computer are necessary.

-{: .note-title}
+{: .important-title}
 > be prepared
 >
-> You can immediately run the standard procedure for `boot-repair` (as per [Troubleshooting](#troubleshooting)) if the installer "decides" to remove GRUB from your computer's internal disk in the act of installing it on the new drive: sometimes done to avoid a "duplicate" GRUB when there is more than one disk connected during the install. 😖
+> You can immediately run the standard procedure for `boot-repair` (as per [Troubleshooting](#troubleshooting)) if the installer "decides" to remove GRUB from your computer's internal disk in the act of installing it on the new drive: sometimes done to avoid a "duplicate" GRUB when there is more than one disk connected during the install.

-However, there is no more risk of this happening than when you likely first created a Frankenwallet on a memory stick: it appears dependent upon how your BIOS handles internal drives, the type of drive hardware, whether or not you have the opportunity to disconnect them in BIOS before the installation procedure, the generation of the installer, etc. 😎
+However, there is no more risk of this happening than when you likely first created a Frankenwallet on a memory stick: it appears dependent upon how your BIOS handles external drives, the type of drive hardware, whether or not you have the opportunity to disconnect them in BIOS before the installation procedure, the generation of the installer, et cetera. 😎